 Ongoing Phase 2 RELIEF Trial in Refractory Chronic Cough

-The Phase 2 RELIEF (A Randomized, Double-Blind, Placebo-Controlled, Crossover, Dose Escalation Study of BLU-5937 in Subjects with Unexplained or Refractory Chronic Cough) trial is a dose escalation, placebo-controlled, and crossover design to assess the efficacy, safety, and tolerability of BLU-5937 in patients with refractory chronic cough.
-The RELIEF trial was initiated in July 2019 with the first patient enrolled, and top-line results are anticipated in mid-2020.
+The Phase 2 RELIEF (A Randomized, Double-Blind, Placebo-Controlled, Crossover, Dose Escalation Study of BLU-5937 in Subjects with Unexplained or Refractory Chronic Cough) trial is 2-arm a dose escalation, placebo-controlled, and crossover design to assess the efficacy, safety, and tolerability of BLU-5937 in patients with refractory chronic cough.
+The Company announced in March 2020 the completion of patient enrollment in the RELIEF trial.
+Top-line results are anticipated in mid-2020.

 Positive results from the placebo-controlled Phase 1 trial of orally administered BLU-5937 demonstrated it had a favorable tolerability and safety profile at all doses tested, with a pharmacokinetic profile supporting twice-daily dosing.
 There was no loss of taste perception at the anticipated therapeutic doses and no subject reported total loss of taste at any dose.